bibeva/React-Project-Grocery-List/README.md

 This repository contains the starter file to follow along with my tutorials.

-If you're interested in learning with me, check out the video series on YouTube: Coming soon If you want to download the project, click this link: Coming soon
+If you're interested in learning with me, check out the video series on YouTube: Coming soon If you want to download the project, click this link: https://www.youtube.com/watch?v=EmzGGCF8chI&list=PLiUrl-SQRR7LBXXDXbD744jgHER_061r8

 Feel free to clone this repository and start your journey!